shoefer/shoefer.github.io/_posts/2015-12-29-learning-functions.markdown

 #### How to extrapolate from data?

-So in the previous post, I actually did the task that the computer is supposed to do: I looked at the data, and I found out that there is a linear relationship between stock price and annual revenue.
-But what want to do is to give the machine the data from the table above and let it figure out *on its own* how to make stock price predictions into the future!
+By drawing the line through the bunch of dots, I actually did the task that the computer is supposed to do: I looked at the data, and I found out that there is a linear relationship between stock price and annual revenue.
+But what I really would like to do is to give the machine the data from the table above and let it figure out *on its own* how to make stock price predictions into the future!
 How do we do that?

 Automating exactly this process is the core of *machine learning*.
-In machine learning, you are given a set of *training examples* - which correspond to the table given above.
+In machine learning, you are given a set of *training examples* - which correspond to the table given above (and are visualized by the blue *dots*).
 These training examples are a bunch of data that need to be in the form *(input, output)* where output is the true, known output for the given input.
+The computer should then spit out an appropriate function, namely the blue line.
-Luckily, the stock price training data are exactly in this form.
+Luckily, the stock price training data are exactly in the form (input, output).
 So how to learn from them?

 I will now show you the simplest learning procedure I could come with.
-And it is indeed very simple!
-Intuitively, the computer will do the following: we tell the compute to use straight line which it should fit through the data, and then the computer will fiddle around with this line until it comes as close as possible to as many training examples as possible.
+And it is indeed *very* simple!
+Intuitively, the computer will do the following: we tell the compute to use some line which should relate input and output, and the computer will then fiddle around with this line until it comes as close as possible to as many training examples as possible.
 That's it!

 Problem solved?